JohnDanz/augur-core-changes/README.md

   value
 )
 ```
 The `shareTokens` contract is a erc20 token wrapper for shares.
-There are five data structures and two events defined in the `shareTokens` contract.
+There are six data structures and two events defined in the `shareTokens` contract.
 Four of the data structures are simple and self explanitory, they are `totalSupply`, `name`, `symbol`, and `decimals`. `totalSupply` is the total supply of shares in the contract, `name` is the name of the token, which is `"Shares"` by default, the symbol is set to `"SHARE"` and the `decimals` is the amount of decimal places each Share has, in this case `18`.
 There is also an `accounts` array indexed by account addresses.
 Within the `accounts` array is a `balance` of shares for that account, and an array of authorized `spenders` indexed by account addresses.
 Inside of the `spenders` array is the maximum value (`maxValue`) of how much a spender is authorized to withdraw from the owner of the account.

+Like most contracts, `shareTokens` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 The `Transfer` event creates a `Transfer` log whenever a successful call to `transfer` or `transferFrom` is made.
 It records the person who sent the shares ('from'), the person who recieved the shares ('to'), and the amount of shares sent ('value').